Definition

 - As the demand for goods goes up, so does inflation.

-- By raising rates, the central bank reduces inflation by making it more expensive for consumers to buy things because prices go up when borrowing costs rise.
-In the US, the Federal Reserve Board sets interest rates by voting at its regular meetings.
+- The central bank reduces inflation by raising rates by making it more expensive for consumers to buy things because prices increase when borrowing costs rise.
+The Federal Reserve Board in the US sets interest rates by voting at its regular meetings.

 - The president appoints all governors of the Fed Board, but they must be confirmed by Congress first.

-- Once appointed and confirmed by Congress, the chairperson of the Fed Board sets monetary policies based on their best judgment about how to stabilize prices and employment in order to meet the dual mandate set out by Congress.
+- Once appointed and confirmed by Congress, the chairperson of the Fed Board sets monetary policies based on their best judgment about stabilizing prices and employment to meet the dual mandate set out by Congress.

 Types of Monetary Policy